Comonadic Coalgebras and Bousfield Localization: Introduction

 \begin{theorem} Suppose $\coalgkm$ admits a left-induced model structure over $\M$.
 Then the following two statements are equivalent. \begin{enumerate} \item $\coalgklcm$ admits the left-induced model structure via the forgetful functor $U : \coalgklcm \to \lcm$. \item The left Bousfield localization $\Lcprime \coalgkm$ exists, where $\C'$ is defined in Assumption \ref{standing.assumptions}. \end{enumerate} Furthermore, if either statement is true, then there is an equality

 of model categories. \end{theorem}

-An analogous result for a monad instead of a comonad is \cite{batanin-white} Theorem 3.5.
-For a monad and \emph{right} Bousfield localization, an analogous result is \cite{white-yau3} Theorem 2.6.
-However, in practice the above result is applied differently from the analogous results in \cite{batanin-white,white-yau3}.
-The reason is that the induced model structures on categories of monadic algebras and of comonadic coalgebras exist under different circumstances.
+An analogous result for a monad instead of a comonad is \cite{batanin-white} (3.5).
+For monads, we must use the right-induced model structure on algebras over a monad, where a morphism $f$ of algebras is a weak equivalence or fibration if and only if $U(f)$ is in $\M$.
+For a monad and \emph{right} Bousfield localization, an analogous result is \cite{white-yau4} (2.6).
+However, in practice the above result is applied differently from the analogous results in \cite{batanin-white,white-yau4}.
+The reason is that the right-induced model structures on categories of monadic algebras and the left-induced model structures on categories of comonadic coalgebras exist under very different circumstances.
 The following result, which will appear as Theorem \ref{coalgklcm-admissible}, provides an answer to question (B).
+Conditions under which $\coalgkm$ is locally presentable may be found in \cite{ching-riehl} (Prop.
+A.1).

 \begin{theorem} Suppose $\M$ is a combinatorial model category and $\lcm$ is a cofibrantly generated model category.
 Suppose $\coalgkm$ is a locally presentable category that admits a left-induced model structure over $\M$.
 Then the category $\coalgklcm$ admits the left-induced model structure over $\lcm$. \end{theorem}